|Coordinates:||58.8845 N 3.3150 W|

-In 1950ies or 1960ies Scottish Development Department closed the hole with concrete.
+In the 1950s or 1960s Scottish Development Department closed the hole with concrete.

 As the tomb is plundered and there have been no archaeological excavations near the Dwarfie Stane, specialists are just guessing why the rich archaeological heritage of Orkney Islands includes such an unique "outsider".

 R. Castleden (The Stonehenge People.
 An Exploration of Life in Neolithic Britain 4700 - 2000 BC, 1987) writes: "It would appear that the imported idea of the rock-cut tomb was tried only once and found to be unsatisfactory.
 Perhaps the sandstone was too hard compared with the soft limestones of the Mediterranean, or else the alternative of using the natural flagstones that split so easily into fine building stones seemed more attractive."

 Nevertheless this is pure hypothesis without proof, there is no evidence of connections between Mediterranean Neolithic cultures and Orkneys.

 This large hollowing was made in Stone Age - thus it been made with stone tools.
 Nowadays this seems to be almost impossible.
 We are facing many amazing achievements of prehistoric people around the world - Dwarfie Stane is one more such achievement.

 Surface of the carving is smooth - there are just marks of the tools seen on the ceiling of the southern (right) chamber.

 The sandstone nevertheless has been soft enough for many people to leave inscriptions over the last centuries.
 Some are of historical value.